 Our laboratory is located at Point Park University in the Department of Natural Sciences and Engineering Technology in downtown Pittsburgh, PA.
-We focus on research relating to applied ecology, and we welcome all students interested in field and laboratory experiences.
+We focus on research relating to applied ecology, welcoming all students interested in field and laboratory experiences.
 In recent years, our students and faculty have participated in the following projects:

 (2) Wetland Restoration

-In dendrochronology, we are collaborating with Allegheny Land Trust to determine what environmental factors drive tree growth on Sycamore Island, which is a privately-owned island on the Allegheny River near Pittsburgh.
+In dendrochronology, we are collaborating with Allegheny Land Trust to determine what environmental factors drive tree growth on Sycamore Island, which is a privately-owned island on the Allegheny River near Pittsburgh, PA.
 By studying the growth rings of a living tree, we have found that spring and winter precipitation and spring and summer temperatures are the most important factors controlling the growth of American sycamore trees.